“Restored 18th-century palace housing stylish apartments, a rooftop restaurant and a little spa, in the lively Bairro Alto”

 Family friendly accommodation:

-Studio, One-Bedroom Apartments and Loft Style can each fit a baby cot (free of charge).
+Studio, One-Bedroom Suites and the Bairro Alto Mezzanine Suite can each fit a baby cot (free of charge).
 Note these smaller rooms are shower only.
-The Two-Bedroom Apartments and the Penthouse each have a queensize and twin bedroom, and can fit a baby cot (free of charge).
+The Two-Bedroom Suites and the Penthouse each have a queensize and twin bedroom, and can fit a baby cot (free of charge).
 Most of their bathrooms have a shower and tub